-With its intense flavor and the smooth, fatty texture of the meat, hong shao rou is a classic red-cooked dish.
+With its intense flavor and the smooth, fatty texture of the meat, hong shao rou is one of the most classic red-cooked dishes.

 - 2 lb. boneless skinless pork belly, cut into 1 1/2" chunks

 - 1 (2") piece ginger, cut into "coins"

 - 10 scallions, cut into 3" pieces

 - 1⁄4 cup shaoxing jiu (Chinese rice wine)

 - 5 Tbsp. mushroom-flavored dark soy sauce

 - 3 Tbsp. sugar

 Put pork belly into a pot and cover with water; bring to a boil.
 Uncover and cook for 2 minutes; drain and rinse.